kevgo/text-runner/documentation/user-defined-actions.md

   formatter.action('running console command')

   // step 2: determine which command to run using the searcher utility
-  // (you could also iterate the "nodes" array directly here but that's more cumbersome) const commandToRun = searcher.nodeContent({type: 'fence'}, function(match) {
+  // (you could also iterate the "nodes" array directly here) const commandToRun = searcher.tagContent('fence')
-    if (match.nodes.length === 0) return 'this block must contain a code block with the command to run' if (match.nodes.length > 1) return 'please provide only one code block' if (!match.content) return 'you provided a code block but it has no content' })

   // step 3: provide TextRunner a more specific description of this action formatter.action('running console command: ' + commandToRun)